 - Dairy-free: Use nondairy milk and vegan butter or coconut oil.

 - If you don’t have molasses, you can use honey.
-It won’t have the same gingerbread flavor though.
+The cookies won’t have the same gingerbread flavor though.

 Step-by-Step Instructions

-Here’s a look at the process involved in making this easy gingerbread.
+Here’s a look at the process involved in making this easy Gingerbread Cookie recipe.
 Scroll down to the bottom of this post for the full information.

-- Cut out the dough with a cookie cutter.
-You can lightly flour the cookie cutter if they are sticking at all.
+Step 3.
+Cut out the dough with a cookie cutter.
+You can lightly flour the cookie cutter if the cutouts are sticking at all.

+Step 2.
 Transfer the cookie cutouts to the prepared baking sheets.
 Bake and let cool.
-Add icing if desired.
+Add icing, optional.

 TIP: You can make these the day before you want to serve them if you prefer and store them in an airtight container in at room temperature.